 Reasonable attempts to contact members and schedule the IHA will be performed and documented.
-The IHA must be completed within 120 days of enrollment for new members, except for members under the age of 18 months, for whom an IHA will be provided within 120 calendar days following enrollment or within periodicity timelines established by the American Academy of Pediatrics ("AAP") for ages 2 or younger (60 calendar days), whichever is sooner.
+The IHA must be completed within 120 days of enrollment for new members, except for members under the age of 18 months, for whom an IHA will be provided within 120 calendar days following enrollment or within periodicity timelines established by the American Academy of Pediatrics ("AAP") Bright Futures Initiative for ages 2 or younger , whichever is sooner.
 For children and youth (i.e., individuals under the age of 21 years), Early and Periodic Screening, Diagnostic and Treatment ("EPSDT") screenings will be covered in accordance with the AAP/Bright Futures periodicity schedule and policy.
 Groups, in accordance with delegation, must hold network providers accountable for providing all preventive screenings for adults and children as recommended by USPSTF.
 As of January 1, 2023, these elements are no longer required to be completed during the initial appointment so long as members receive all required screenings in a timely manner consistent with USPSTF guidelines.

-Providers should initiate the medically necessary diagnostic, treatment, and follow-up services determined to be necessary as a result of the findings of the IHA within 60 calendar days following the discovery of a problem requiring follow up.
+Providers should initiate the medically necessary diagnostic, treatment, and follow-up services determined to be necessary as a result of the findings of the IHA as soon as possible but no later than 60 calendar days following the discovery of a problem requiring follow up.